RKA Info

 Both can build wealth.
 Choose ETFs for lower cost, mutual funds for convenience.

-Conclusion :-
+Conclusion

-After using both for a few years, I’ve realised there’s no clear winner in the ETF vs Mutual Fund debate.
+After using both for a few years, I’ve realized there’s no clear winner in the ETF vs Mutual Fund debate.
 Both have their strengths — it’s about what suits you and your comfort level.

 If you want simplicity, automatic SIPs, and expert fund management, Mutual Funds are a great place to start.
 You don’t need a Demat account, and everything runs smoothly in the background.